 |---|---|---|

-💬 Adidas uses a “best-country-for-each-category” model — far more strategic than one-location brands.
+💬 Adidas uses a “best-country-for-each-category” strategy, which is far more efficient than relying on a single production location.

-If you’re building a fitness brand, here are key lessons:
+If you are building a fitness apparel brand, there are several key lessons from Adidas’ manufacturing approach.

-💬 Adidas scales globally because its supply chain is both flexible and specialized.
+💬 Adidas succeeds globally because its supply chain is both flexible and specialized.

 Q1: Where does Adidas produce most of its gym apparel?